 Individual Spiritual Direction

-Individual Spiritual Direction is offered by the Center for Spirituality.
+Individual Spiritual Direction is offered by the Office of Spirituality.
 This is a practice of sitting with another and making time and space in one’s life to talk about one’s life story, discerning how God is working in one’s life and/or where and how one is being called.
 Some people come for spiritual direction regularly on a monthly basis and others come for a shorter period of time if they have had a major change happen in their life or the life of a loved one, an important decision to make, or simply need a listening ear and safe space to share their story.
-Please contact Amy Jobin in the Center for Spirituality if you are interested in receiving spiritual direction at firstname.lastname@example.org or call 650-508-3167.
+Please contact Amy Jobin in the Office of Spirituality if you are interested in receiving spiritual direction at email@example.com or call 650-508-3167.

 Have you received some but not all of the sacraments?
 Have you thought about receiving the Sacraments of Eucharist or Confirmation?
-The Center for Spirituality will be offering sacramental preparation again in the Spring 2014 semester.
+The Office of Spirituality will be offering sacramental preparation again in the Spring 2014 semester.
 At that time, there will be classes and retreats to prepare students who would like to receive the Sacraments.
-To register or for more information, contact Amy Jobin at email@example.com.
+To register or for more information, contact Amy Jobin at firstname.lastname@example.org.

 Young Christian Students